Voting rights strategy

 - documenting the potential conflict of interest;

-- obtaining the prior approval of the Chief Investment Officer or Co-Chief Investment officer and the Chief Compliance Officer;
+- obtaining the prior approval of a Co-Chief Investment Officer and the Chief Compliance Officer;

 - deferring to the voting recommendation of a third party;